Amatsu-Labs/cosmicsnap/README.md

-# Goldenrod Astro Theme
+# CosmicSnap

-Goldenrod is a modern blog theme for Astro built using Tailwind CSS.
+CosmicSnap is a modern blog theme for Astro built using Tailwind CSS.

 ## Features